 As a general matter, a court can require a witness to testify in a civil case through a subpoena.
 However, this power is limited by jurisdictional and evidentiary concerns.
-For instance, Federal Rule of Civil Procedure 45 limits a court's subpoena power geographically to within 100 miles of where a witness resides unless certain other conditions are met.
+For instance, Federal Rule of Civil Procedure 45 limits a court's subpoena power geographically to within 100 miles of where a witness resides, is employed, or regularly transacts business unless certain other conditions are met.
 Moreover, a witness can assert various privileges - such as the Fifth Amendment right against self-incrimination or the spousal privilege - to abstain from testifying.